christianc1599/first-js-app/README.md

-This is the first achievement project to create a simple pokedex app using HTML, CSS, and Javascript
+This is my first achievement project which was to create a simple pokedex app using HTML, CSS, and Javascript

 This app includes the first 150 pokemon in the pokedex organized by pkedex number.
 The app allows the user to click on the name of the pokemon and it will display an image, type(s), and height of the pokemon.